Better experience in portrait mode.

 <nil>

-Extraordinary enthusiasm was evident from the beginning of the competition.
+Extraordinary enthusiasm was evident from the start of the competition.
 More than 700 short film idea proposals were submitted from various regions, reflecting a diversity of themes ranging from drama, comedy, to local stories and culture.
-Vidio acknowledges that this number sets a record for their inaugural event.
+Vidio acknowledged that this number set a record for their inaugural event.

 <nil>

 December 2, 2025, witnessed the announcement of the winners at the Special Vidio Talks event in Yogyakarta.
-The event was packaged in a warm atmosphere, featuring hundreds of spectators, young filmmakers, and industry figures.
-The theme raised, "Short Films: A Laboratory of Idea Leaps, Creativity, and Future Stories," illustrates that short films are not just a format, but a platform for new experimentation.
+The event was packaged in a warm atmosphere, featuring hundreds of spectators, young filmmakers, and film industry figures.
+The theme raised, "Short Films: A Laboratory for Idea Leaps, Creativity, and Future Stories," illustrates that short films are not merely a format, but a medium for new experimentation.

 <nil>